-So, why do we get stuck on the idea that we are “the car” instead of the driver?
+So, why do we get stuck on the idea that we are the car instead of the driver?
 This issue happens for two reasons.
-First, we do not learn how to access anything beyond these default settings.
+First, we do not learn to access anything beyond these default settings.
 Again, the Ego is not the enemy.
 We allow it to steer more than necessary.

 Second, our culture is training us to be consumers, not thinkers.
 It programs us to believe we will find fulfillment if we buy things.
 But this doesn’t work, and the pleasure of buying wears off.
 What we need is a method to get beyond the default settings.
-We need to explore other options of perception, thinking, feeling, and experiencing.
+We must explore other perceptions, thinking, feeling, and experiencing options.

 The Enneagram of personality profile

-The Enneagram of Personality is a system of cognitive science.
-It’s a blend of both science and spiritual tradition.
-So, it draws on several sources for its psychometric knowledge.
-The development of this process is ongoing.
-Testing with the scientific method verifies the underlying theory and outcomes of this system.
+The Enneagram of Personality is a blend of science and spiritual tradition.
+It draws on several sources for its psychometric knowledge.
+The accuracy of this tool is ongoing.
+Testing with the scientific method verifies this system’s underlying theory and outcomes.